-This Session and the Curriculum:
+This Session

 This session guides students through the use of persuasive writing techniques and how to structure a speech.
-The students are introduced to S.A.L.V.E International and the work we do in Uganda with homeless children.
+The students are introduced to S.A.L.V.E.
+International and the work we do in Uganda with homeless children.
 The students then complete multiple activities to practice the techniques.
 Speaking and listening form a core part of the lesson series.

-This lesson also supports the citizenship, PSHE and geography curriculums.
+This lesson also features elements of citizenship, PSHE and geography.